joladev/variadic.me/posts/2012-10-25-maybe-bane-null.markdown

 Now, in languages like C# or Java we don't have this fancy pattern matching syntax, but we can still wrap values and this way require the caller to check the value.
 Basically, what we're doing is telling the caller that this computation might fail, using the type system.

 Note, the following example is a proof of concept, not an indication of best practice.
 In C# one common solution is the TryParse technique used by eg the platform Dictionary implementation.
 It can be a bit obscure in its use, because of the `out` keyword, but avoids the creation of one extra object reference.
-It also should not be hard to port this to Java.
+It also should not be hard to port the example to Java.

 ~~~~~{.cs}
 class Maybe <T>